UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 ## MRS_eLife_DBLatypes_201025.csv
-Contains the frequency and proportion of all DBLA types in each MRS survey (2012, 2014, 2015, and 2017).
+Contains the frequency and proportion of all DBLα types in each MRS survey (2012, 2014, 2015, and 2017).
 * **DBLa_type**: DBLα type
 * **Ups**: DBLα type ups group (i.e., A = upsA and BC = non-upsA)
 * **2012_freq/2014_freq/2015_freq/2017_freq**: Frequency or the number of times (i.e., number of isolates) a DBLα type was observed in each MRS survey (2012, 2014, 2015, and 2017)